-Discovery Club engages kids with interactive projects that fuse their interests with Jewish content.
+Jewish Learning Adventures for Kids!
+Discovery Club engages kids ages 5-9 with interactive workshops that fuse their interests with Jewish content.

-Our hands-on workshops are led by expert instructors who inspire young minds through Discovery Club’s Core Values:
+Our hands-on workshops are led by expert instructors who inspire young minds through Discovery Club’s Core Values.

 - Wellness (Sh'mirat HaGuf)